kazuhiro4949/EditDistance/README.md

 |---|---|
 | ![tableview](https://cloud.githubusercontent.com/assets/18320004/23104148/adbfb22c-f70b-11e6-80bc-97fb1bac7bbc.gif)  | ![collectionview 1](https://cloud.githubusercontent.com/assets/18320004/23104147/ab1a6d00-f70b-11e6-921b-e328153306fd.gif)  |

+The differences are calculated with "Edit Distance Algorithm".
+There are many ways to calculate it.

+# Pros and Cons

 # Feature
 - [x] You don't need to calculate diff manually.
 - [x] You can choose any diff algorithm as you like.